casperjs/casperjs/docs/events-filters.rst

 **Arguments:** ``[step, timeout]``

-Emitted when a navigation step has been executed.
+Emitted when a navigation step has timed out.

 ``timeout``
 ~~~~~~~~~~~